AtsushiSakai/PythonRobotics/README.md

 N joint arm to a point control simulation.

-This is a interactive simulation.
+This is an interactive simulation.

-You can set the goal position of the end effector with left-click on the ploting area.
+You can set the goal position of the end effector with left-click on the plotting area.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/ArmNavigation/n_joint_arm_to_point_control/animation.gif)